Why the FAFSA® is important

 Get started

 Another pro-tip?
 The FAFSA® is first-come, first-served.
-Apply as soon as you can (it opens in December 2023*) to take advantage of federal aid for college.
+Apply as soon as you can (it opens on or before December 1) to take advantage of federal aid for college.

 Check out this free FAFSA® Guide for step-by-step help.